 Globe mallow is a super-resilient shrub that comes in a rainbow assortment of colors.
 Here’s everything you need to know about planting and caring for this southwest desert native.

-Globe mallow (Sphaeralcea ambigua) is a medium size, evergreen shrub that’s native to some parts of the Sonoran and Mojave Deserts.
+Globe mallow (Sphaeralcea ambigua) is a medium size, semi-deciduous shrub that’s native to some parts of the Sonoran and Mojave Deserts.

-It has small gray leaves and is covered with flowers in the spring that are usually orange, but also comes in a rainbow of colors including white, lavender, magenta, and various shades of pink and red.
+It has small gray leaves and, in the spring, is covered with flowers that are usually orange, but can come in a rainbow of colors including white, lavender, magenta, and various shades of pink and red.

 This is an extremely resilient plant that can take whatever nature dishes out including extreme heat, cold, drought, and wind.
 It’s often found growing alongside some of the other toughest desert shrubs such as creosote and brittlebush.

 Globe mallow is an extremely low-maintenance plant.
-Once established, it needs minimal irrigation.
-It requires almost no pruning and produces no obvious litter.
+It needs minimal irrigation, requires little pruning, and produces no obvious litter.

 Why I Like This Plant